apache/nuttx/configs/samv71-xult/README.txt

   50   GND           -    -       Ground
   ---- ------------ ---- -------- -----------------------------------------------------------

+NOTE: Use of LCD/EXT4 conflicts with the Arduino RXD pin (PD28).
+You cannot put the maXTouch Xplained in LCD/EXT4 and also use the Arduino RXD/TXD pins as your serial console.

 Connecting the flat cable.
 I was embarrassed to say that I did not know how the connectors worked.
 Let me share this so that, perhaps, I can save you the same embarrassment: